botblox/botblox-manager-software/README.md

 You'll need to install software that allows the running of containerized applications, with permission to access a USB device (in this case, a USB-to-UART converter).

 #### Linux
-* Download and install [Docker Desktop](https://www.docker.com/products/docker-desktop) (called 'Docker') for your given Linux distribution (or however you wish to use Docker, I used Docker Desktop so I politely suggest you download/install that too).
+* Download and install [Docker Desktop](https://www.docker.com/products/docker-desktop) for your given Linux distribution (or however you wish to use Docker, I used Docker Desktop so I politely suggest you download/install that too).

 #### MacOS or Windows
-* Download and install [Docker Desktop](https://www.docker.com/products/docker-desktop) (called 'Docker') for your given Linux distribution (or however you wish to use Docker, I used Docker Desktop so I politely suggest you download/install that too).
+* Download and install [Docker Desktop](https://www.docker.com/products/docker-desktop) for your OS (or however you wish to use Docker, I used Docker Desktop so I politely suggest you download/install that too).
 * Download and install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and download and install [VirtualBox Extension Pack](https://www.virtualbox.org/wiki/Downloads) if your device has USB 2.0 ports.

 ### Getting Started